Letter from the Program Director

-Our current residents are committed to training in a rigorous, urban academic program in an environment that values community health, diversity, equity, and social justice.
-In their three years of training, residents receive a strong emphasis on community-based care, excellence in training in hospital medicine, high quality and collaborative maternal and infant care, strong research training, population health, family planning, and termination training, LGBQTI+ care, wellness and resiliency, and access to some of the finest experiences in areas such as global health, integrative medicine, and sports medicine.
-Each of these strong program elements has allowed our residency to develop a truly national reputation (ranked 12th in the country in 2019 by US News and World Report) and results in graduates of the highest caliber.
+Our residents are committed to training in a rigorous, urban academic program in an environment that values community health, health equity, and social justice.
+In their three years at BMC, residents receive advanced training in community-based care, hospital medicine, high quality and collaborative maternal and infant care, research, population health, family planning, termination training, anti-racism training, LGBQTI+ care, wellness and resiliency, and access to some of the finest experiences in areas such as global health, addiction medicine, integrative medicine, and sports medicine.
+Each of these strong program elements has allowed our residency to develop a truly national reputation (ranked 12th in the country in 2019 by US News and World Report) with particular note taken of our family medicine hospitalist training.

 Indeed, perhaps the most important marker of the impact of our program on health care in the city of Boston and beyond can be seen by looking at what our graduates are doing and where.
-The majority of our graduates go on to practice in Community Health Centers (most of which are Federally Qualified Health Centers) and remain in urban underserved settings.
-A handful of graduates enter a broad range of competitive fellowships including Sports Medicine, Emergency Medicine, Maternal Child Health, Geriatrics, Palliative Care, and Research.
+The majority of our graduates go on to practice in community health centers (most of which are Federally Qualified Health Centers) and remain in urban underserved settings.
+A handful of graduates enter a broad range of competitive fellowships including Sports Medicine, Addiction Medicine, Emergency Medicine, Maternal Child Health, Geriatrics, Palliative Care, and Research.
 These fellows come back to serve in their communities, many of them returning to work at Boston Medical Center or greater Boston.
 Our graduates are leaders in their communities, activists, and voices for change.

 There is no greater time to be entering Family Medicine and we are proud to be training the next generation of clinician leaders and researchers and fulfilling our mission to meet the health care needs of the people of the City of Boston and beyond.